Thinking About Homeschooling? 10 Honest Questions to Help You Decide

 3. How do you know what to teach?

-I cover exactly how to chart out the different subjects for each child and how to decide what to teach in the article Homeschool Planning: 5 Simple Steps,.
-In some ways, the most important step of homeschooling is planning out the instruction.
+Planning instruction is one of the most important parts of homeschooling.
+I cover exactly how to chart out the different subjects for each child and how to decide what to teach in Homeschool Planning: 5 Simple Steps.

 Mother and son completing homeschool work.